 If you’re able to uncover the pattern of interests and demographics of your potential customers, you could be standing on the verge of a shining PCC goldmine.

 Start by creating a Facebook Custom Audience of the people who have already converted (i.e. purchased from you).

 The easiest way to set up a Custom Audience of converters is by using a thank you page.
 Go to the Facebook Audience Manager and add a new Custom Audience based on website traffic.

-Tip: Often, you’ll see the blurb “Audience too small”.
+Tip: You’ll probably see the blurb “Audience too small” often, especially starting out.
 Wait for a couple of hours for Facebook to collect the data and check again.

 You can see the audience insights for these audiences by selecting one or more Custom Audiences in the Facebook Audience Insights tool.

-You could also create Custom Audiences of the people who have visited specific landing pages or your blog to discover even more related Facebook Pages and detailed audience demographics.
+You can also create Custom Audiences of the people who have visited specific landing pages or your blog to discover even more related Facebook Pages and detailed audience demographics.